One of the aspects I enjoy the most about doing interviews with successful entrepreneurs, is feeding my own curiosity to find out things like –

 As part of my Interviews Club, an exclusive series of interviews that Laptop Lifestyle Academy members receive, I wrote action plans.
 To create the action plan I re-listen to the two exclusive interviews released that month and attempt to extract the key point of leverage from each person interviewed.

 Each of these four men have created businesses that, thanks to massive leverage, turn over millions of dollars.

-However what is interesting is figuring out the one specific thing that gives them leverage.
+However, what is interesting is figuring out the one specific thing that gives them leverage.
 It is not always the same thing.

 There are subtle differences in how a person puts the pieces together to create leverage.
 Even between two guys who both use the same business model online and technically both have the same leverage point, they don’t create the leverage the same way.

-It’s discovering the differences and how people do things, and then deciding which ideas to apply to your own business to create your own leverage, that makes learning from other entrepreneurs such a powerful technique.
+It’s discovering the differences and how people do things, and then deciding which ideas to apply to your own business to create your own leverage, which makes learning from other entrepreneurs such a powerful technique.